 Revolving credit facilities

 A certain limit of credit will be agreed upon between the business and the lender.
-The business can then borrow anything up to this limit at any time.
+The business in question, i.e. your dental practice can proceed to then borrow anything up to this limit at any time.
 Interest is charged on the outstanding debt until it is paid.

 Revolving credit facilities are ongoing agreements between creditor and debtor, they are not a fixed loan amount like a traditional commercial loan.